 - Restricting or prohibiting outdoor play or recess periods during inclement weather.

 In addition to education acts, each province and territory has developed and implemented childcare, daycare, early learning or early years’ acts, with the name of the act dependent on the province or territory.
-These acts generally define the responsibilities and requirements of facility managers and/or the persons who operate or provide services, including supervision and programming details and supervisory and operational requirements.
+These acts generally define the responsibilities and requirements of facility managers and/or early childhood educators, including supervision and programming details and supervisory and operational requirements.
 These acts also typically provide licensing and compliance schemes, funding and allocation of resources to childcare, childcare accommodations and implementation in specific provinces or territories.
 Information may also be provided to help families appropriately choose childcare services and programs.
 As such, families can have better understanding of information relating to childcare and how childcare services and programs operate.
 Childcare acts are continually reconfigured to better reflect the goal of providing children and families with adequate care for the early years of children’s lives.
 They are influenced by the perspectives of parents and families to better reflect the world in which the children live.

 The level of direction contained in these acts is often in stark contrast to that provided by education acts, which deal principally with the duties to support the safety and education of students, while the provision of services is defined in school board policy and operationalized at the school level.
-This difference is especially evident when daycares are co-housed within schools as rules affecting the provision of day care services are often substantially different from those used when school is in session.
+This difference is especially evident when early childhood education and care (ECEC) programs are co-housed within schools as rules affecting the provision of ECEC services are often substantially different from those used when school is in session.
 Also, failure to adhere to childcare acts and their regulations can result in administrative penalties, fines, compliance orders, and other penalties that are relative to the length and severity of violations.

 Efforts should be made by provinces and territories to provide consistent, evidence-informed direction at a similar level of detail across both education and childcare acts.
-The need for these efforts is especially apparent due to the increasing need and demand for child care in Canada resulting from, for example, the increased number of women in the workforce, one-parent families, and societal perception that child care increases children’s socialization and transferable academic skills (e.g., language learning).
-Indeed, 46% of parents of children aged 14 or under in 2011 used a type of childcare for their children, with the trend suggesting an increase in demand and need for childcare.68
+Consideration should also be given to establishing legislation that supports universally available ECEC programs.
+The need for such programs is based on their established benefits coupled with the increasing need and demand for child care in Canada resulting from, for example, the increased number of women in the workforce and one-parent families.
+Indeed, 46% of parents of children aged 14 or under in 2011 used a type of childcare for their children, with the trend suggesting an increase in demand and need for childcare.72

 Liability and negligence